Tatis goes on injured list due to health, safety protocols - WTMJ

 Tatis spent time on the injured list last month with inflammation in his left shoulder.
 He leads the Padres with nine homers and 23 runs.

 Profar has reached base safely in eight of his last 10 games.
-He is hitting .234 this season with one homer.
+He’s hitting .234 this season with one homer.

 Mateo was called upon as a pinch hitter in the ninth Sunday in San Francisco.
 He had an RBI double in San Diego’s 11-1 win.